11 Expert Tips for Managing Money and Relationships

 You might be wondering what an allowance account is.
 This is when you and your spouse have a joint account that you use for all commonly shared expenses like your rent or mortgage payment, groceries, daycare costs, family trips, etc.

-Both of your paychecks go in the account and you both use it.
+Both of your paychecks go into the account and you both use it.
 However, every month, you put a certain amount of money in a separate “allowance account” for each person for individual spending.
 You can even put it on a prepaid debit card.
 This is money each person can use, no questions asked.
 They can also use this money to buy the other person gifts.

 Nearly half of couples with joint bank accounts also have individual bank accounts.
 This is different from an allowance account because this is when couples maintain full checking accounts individually as well as together.